-We now turn to the other two performance metrics for auctioneers.
-The first is residual price, i.e. the price that was obtained by the auctioneer for a sold car minus the wholesale blue book value as calculated by the auction house using a proprietary formula.
-We "residualize" the price as a way to absorb additional unobserved heterogeneity that may exist about the car that is hard to control.
-The second performance metric is the amount of time that an auctioneer takes to run an auction (in seconds).
+We now turn to the secondary performance metrics for auctioneers.
+The first is residual price, i.e. the price that was obtained by the auctioneer for a sold car minus the wholesale blue book value as calculated by the auction house company using nationwide data from auction sales The second is high bid, i.e. the highest bid obtained for each car whether the car sold or not.
+The third performance metric is the amount of time that an auctioneer takes to run an auction (in seconds).

-The results for these two metrics are presented in the second and third set of columns in Table 2.
-The standard deviation in raw values across auctioneers is very large (\$219) and is reduced to \$55.84 after including seller fixed effects.
-This suggests that some nonrandom sorting of cars to auctioneers is taking place in this environment.
-The standard deviation for the residual price effects stabilizes after Specification 4 at about \$40.16 The time-on-the-block effects are fairly stable, especially after controlling for seller fixed effects.
+The results for these three metrics are presented in the second, third, and fourth set of columns in Table 2.
+The standard deviation in raw residual price values across auctioneers is very large (\$219) and even larger for high bid which is not residualized (\$1936).
+These spreads are reduced considerably after including seller fixed effects (\$56 and \$982 respectively).
+Once again, this suggests that some nonrandom sorting of cars to auctioneers is taking place in this environment.
+The standard deviation for the residual price effects stabilizes after Specification 4 at about \$40 whereas the high bid results continue to decrease without stabalizing to approximately \$88.21 The time-on-the-block effects are fairly stable, especially after controlling for seller fixed effects.
 The estimates imply that a one standard deviation increase in auctioneer speed is associated with running an auction in 6 fewer seconds (off a base of 103 seconds).
-The stability in these findings is an indication of speed being an individual characteristic or style which does not depend heavily on the car being auctioned off, the seller, or other environmental contingencies.
+The stability in these findings is an indication of speed being an individual characteristic or style which does not depend heavily on the car being auctioneed off, the seller, or other environmental contingencies.

 Sampling variation can explain 20-25% of the variation in the residual price effects.
 Specifically, the standard deviation for Specification 8 with Bayesian Shrinkage applied is \$31.99 (compared to \$41.78 without the shrinkage).
+The standard deviation for Specification 8 with Bayesian Shrinkage for high bid is \$84 (compared to \$87.94 without shrinkage).
 The time effects are not very affected by sampling variation with a standard deviation of 5.87 once shrinkage is applied (compared to 6.07 without the shrinkage).
-Thus, with the exception of residual price (which was estimated to have a fairly small amount of variation in fixed effects to begin with), sampling variation appears to have very minor effects on our outcomes of interest.